axwax/hubcal/readme.md

     you may also have to adjust the path to php

 * `:wq` to save and exit (or `:q!` to quit without saving)

+make sure your max_execution_time setting for php cli is sufficiently high - the script can easily exceed 30s execution time!

 ## To add feeds for a public Facebook page:
 * you will have to set up a facebook app at https://developers.facebook.com/apps, which needs to have the domain hosting hubcal added to settings|basic|app domains.